lewisfish/PawlikMorph-LSST/README.md

 # PawlikMorph-LSST
 Translation and optimisation of SEDMORPH's [PawlikMorph](https://github.com/SEDMORPH/PawlikMorph) IDL code for analysing images of galaxies from SDSS data release 7

-Currently only replicates the ability to generate aperture pixel maps
+Currently only replicates the ability to generate aperture pixel maps and object binary mask.

 ## Usage